Mary-Ann Baldwin

 Mary-Ann Baldwin is an American marketing executive and politician from the state of North Carolina.
-She is the mayor of Raleigh, North Carolina, serving since 2019.
+A member of the Democratic Party, she was the mayor of Raleigh, North Carolina, serving from 2019 to 2024, and previously served on the Raleigh City Council from 2007 to 2017.

 Early life and education

 Baldwin grew up in Rhode Island and graduated from the University of Rhode Island.
-She is married to Jim Baldwin and she has two children, a daughter and son-in-law.
+She is married to Jim Baldwin, her fifth husband, and she has two children, a daughter and son-in-law.
+She also has two step-children.

 Career

 Baldwin communications

 Prior to political service, she worked in the marketing field, including working as marketing director for several firms and managing her own consulting firm, Baldwin Communications.

 City council service

 She served on the Raleigh City Council for ten years, from 2007 through 2017 during the mayoral terms of Charles Meeker and Nancy McFarlane.
 While on the city council, she served as chair of the Law & Public Safety Committee and the Transportation Committee, and served on several other committees, as well as acting as the city's representative to GoTriangle, a regional transportation authority.
-When Meeker decided to step down prior to the 2011 election, he approached both Baldwin and McFarlane to run for mayor in his stead, Baldwin however declined the offer to run, as she was dealing with personal issues she felt would interfere with her ability to effectively campaign and serve in the role as mayor.
+When Meeker decided to step down prior to the 2011 election, he approached both Baldwin and McFarlane to run for mayor in his stead, Baldwin however declined the offer to run, as she was dealing with personal issues, she felt would interfere with her ability to effectively campaign and serve in the role as mayor.